Super Bowl XXX halftime show

-Ross had previously performed the national anthem at Super Bowl XVI in 1983.
+History

-Development
+Ross had previously performed the national anthem at Super Bowl XVI in 1982.

-Ross had developed a show which would last for a duration of thirteen-and-a-half minutes.
+The singer had developed a show which would last for a duration of thirteen-and-a-half minutes.
 Broadcaster NBC demanded that she shorten the performance to twelve minutes.
 After she pleaded with them to allow her to keep the performance unabbreviated, they relented to allow her a thirteen-and-a-half minute time slot.